On Monday I cried harder than I have in a really long time.

 I felt defeated.

-I felt defeated.
 This was the first thing I had really attempted to do on my own here, and I had failed miserably.
-And I had no one to turn to for support, because everyone in the US was asleep and I didn’t have a phone with which to call anyone in Korea (because I didn’t have bank account… what a vicious cycle).
+And I had no one to turn to for support, because everyone in the US was asleep and I didn’t have a phone with which to call anyone in Korea (because I didn’t have bank account…).
 For the first time, I just wanted to go home.

 I don’t think of myself as a very independent person (although I’m growing up slowly but surely), but this week I had to be.
-I failed, fell down, and felt defeated.
+I failed, fell down, and gave up.
 But then I got back up.
 There’s nothing more empowering than hitting the lowest point possible and then coming back from that.
 It makes you feel kind of invincible.